samoilenko/cossack_labs/README.md

 1) stream consumer.
 It receives data from the stream, runs interceptors against sensor data, process message and inform a sender about errors.
 Implementation `collector/infrastructure/stream_consumer.go`
 2) message interceptors:
   - Data validation.
 It validates that time is not too old, sensor name has less than 10 characters.
 Implementation `collector/infrastructure/sensor_data_validator.go`
   - Rate limiter.
-It works as a fixed window, if limit is exseeded, returns `RateLimitError`.
+It works as a fixed window, if limit is exceeded, returns `RateLimitError`.
 Implementation `collector/infrastructure/rate_limiter.go`
 3) sensor data collector.
 It gets data from the stream consumer using channel, convert data to log line and pass it to the writer service.
 Implementation `collector/domain/sensor_data_collector.go`
 4) data writer.
-It buffers data and flush it to the disk when buffer is full or flush interval occurrs.
+It buffers data and flush it to the disk when buffer is full or flush interval occurs.
 Implementation `collector/infrastructure/file_writer.go`
 5) gRPC panic recovery interceptor.
 Implementation `collector/infrastructure/panic_recovery_interceptor.go`
 6) Usage: collector -bind-address=:8081  -rate-limit=33 -buffer-size=100 -flush-interval=1s -log-file=./data.txt